bct2203/B-W-to-colour-ML-project/README.md

 This project demonstrates how to **colorize black & white images using deep learning** with Python, OpenCV, and Jupyter Notebook.
 It uses a pre-trained convolutional neural network (CNN) to predict realistic color information for grayscale images.

-![Demo Animation Table of Contents
+Demo Animation Table of Contents

 - [Introduction](#introduction)
 - [Lab Color Space](#lab-color-space)